sec-js/frvt/1N/README.md

 NOTE: The validation images are used for the sole purpose of validation and stress-testing your software.
 The images are not necessarily representative of actual test data that will be used to evaluate the implementations.
 Please do not contact NIST about actual testing with such validation-type imagery.

 # Null Implementation
-There is a null implementation of the FRVT 1:N API in ./src/nullImpl.
+There is a null implementation of the FRVT & IREX 1:N API in ./src/nullImpl.
 While the null implementation doesn't actually provide any real functionality, more importantly, it demonstrates mechanically how one could go about implementing, compiling, and building a library against the API.

-To compile and build the null implementation, from the top level validation directory, run
+To compile and build the null implementation from the top level validation directory, run
 ````console
 $ ./scripts/build_null_impl.sh
 ````